alifara asked: What is the difference between XNTJ and XSFP ? are ISFPs capable of being cold, highly-critical, and impulsive ?

 Yes, ISFPs can certainly be cold and highly critical –just like any type can behave coldly and critically.
 A good fictional example of this type of ISFP would be Kat Stratford from 10 Things I Hate About You.

 This is definitely a question that comes up more often than would be expected.
 There are large quantities of intellectual xSFPs who believe themselves to be xNTJs simply because they’re intelligent and think emotion is weak.
-I have an ESFP brother who believes firmly that he’s an ENTJ, but doesn’t have the Ni-power necessary to support such a thesis (and I’ve been kind enough not to invalidate his delusions).
+I have an ESFP sibling who believes firmly that they’re an ENTJ, but doesn’t have the Ni-power necessary to support such a thesis (and I’ve been kind enough not to invalidate the delusion).

 Upper Fi vs Lower Fi